Simple & Fun Rocket Craft For Kids [Free Template]

 Directions

-Glue the tip onto the pointed end of the rocket.
+Glue the cone shape tip onto the pointed end of the rocket.

-Add the smaller flame to the top of the larger flame and glue behind the bottom of the rocket.
+Add the smaller rocket flame to the top of the larger flame cutouts and glue it behind the bottom of the rocket.

 8 Little Planets is a fun space book for the youngest of kids.
 It has engaging rhyming words and cute illustrations!